hboetes/mg/README.md

 ## PORTING TO ALL OTHER PLATFORMS

 Okay, that was debian.
-Now I have to get the rest of all the previously suported platforms working again.
+Now I have to get the rest of all the previously supported platforms working again.
 All help is welcome and as always:
 Please provide patches that do not break stuff for other platforms.

 ## BUILDING MG